 4b) Acceptance of these terms and conditions may be effected by written confirmation (including by email or completed order form) from the Client to HMC.
 Acceptance of these terms and conditions by email to the Client will constitute a legally binding agreement between the Client and HMC.

-4c) By accepting these terms and conditions the Client acknowledges that this is a business to business contract and therefore is not subject to any statutory cooling off provisions or rights of cancellation.
+4c) By accepting these terms and conditions the Client acknowledges that this is a business-to-business contract and therefore is not subject to any statutory cooling off provisions and that the only rights of cancellation are those governed in these terms and conditions (see clause 22).
 All confirmed orders are final and the Client has no rights of cancellation upon written (including by email or completed order form) confirmation of an order for services from HMC.

 5) The Advertiser is solely responsible to submit to HMC suitable advertisement/advertorial copy in electronic format (in accordance with HMC’s specifications) by the specified date.
 The Advertiser warrants and represents that the advertisement (a) does not contravene the Trade Descriptions Act 1968 nor any other law, statute or regulations in England and/or in any other country where the advertisement might appear as a result of its publication by the Publisher (b) is not in any way defamatory or illegal or an infringement of the rights of any third party (c) complies in all respects with the British Code of Advertising Practice and any other relevant advertising standards prevailing (in England and/or in any other country where the advertisement might appear as a result of its publication by the Publisher) at the time the advertisement is published.
 The Advertiser will also indemnify the Publisher, its suppliers and distributors against any damage they may sustain in consequence of publication of an advertisement, (such as copyright claims by a third party).